circonus/irondb-docs/api/state.md

  * *calls* :   The number of text get calls.

-*tuples* :   The number of text get tuples.
+ * *tuples* :   The number of text get tuples.

-*elapsed_us* :   The number of microseconds spent getting text data.
+ * *elapsed_us* :   The number of microseconds spent getting text data.

-*put* :   A container with information about text put calls.
+* *put* :   A container with information about text put calls.

-*err* :   The number of text put errors.
+ * *err* :   The number of text put errors.

-*calls* :   The number of text put calls.
+ * *calls* :   The number of text put calls.

-*tuples* :   The number of text put tuples.
+ * *tuples* :   The number of text put tuples.

-*elapsed_us* :   The number of microseconds spent putting text data.
+ * *elapsed_us* :   The number of microseconds spent putting text data.

-*histogram*

-:   A container with information about histogram data storage.
+*histogram* :   A container with information about histogram data storage.

-:

-*rollups*

-:   An array containing a list of all histogram data periods stored on this node.
+* *rollups* :   An array containing a list of all histogram data periods stored on this node.

-*rollup\_&lt;period&gt;*

-:   This describes data for each particular rollup.
+* *rollup_&lt;period&gt;* :   This describes data for each particular rollup.
 There will be one of these entries per rollup period.

-*fs*

-:   This describes information about file system storage for this rollup.
+*fs* :   This describes information about file system storage for this rollup.

-*id*

-:   The ID for this file system.
+*id* :   The ID for this file system.

-*totalMB*

-:   Megabytes of data used for this file system.
+*totalMB* :   Megabytes of data used for this file system.

-*freeMB*

-:   Megabytes of data available for this file system.
+*freeMB* :   Megabytes of data available for this file system.

-*put.calls*

-:   The number of put calls for this histogram period.
+*put.calls* :   The number of put calls for this histogram period.

-*put.elapsed\_us*

-:   The number of microseconds spent putting data for this histogram period.
+*put.elapsed_us* :   The number of microseconds spent putting data for this histogram period.

-*get.calls*

- :   The number of get calls for this histogram period.
+*get.calls* :   The number of get calls for this histogram period.

         *get.proxy\_calls*